 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as "AnnexureVI".

 Your Directors thank the various Central and State Government DepartmentsOrganizations and Agencies for the continued help and co-operation extended by them.
 TheDirectors also gratefully acknowledge all stakeholders of the Company viz. customersmembers dealers vendors banks and other business partners for the excellent supportreceived from them during the year.
 The Directors place on record their sincereappreciation to all employees of the Company for their unstinted commitment and continuedcontribution to the Company.

-Statements in the Board's Report and the Management Discussion & Analysisdescribing the Company's objectives expectations or forecasts may beforward-looking within the meaning of applicable securities laws and regulations.
+Analysis describing the Company's objectives expectations or forecasts may beforward-looking within the meaning of applicable securities laws and regulations.
 Actualresults may differ materially from those expressed in the statement.
-Important factorsthat could influence the Company's operations include global and domestic demand andsupply conditions affecting selling prices of finished goods input availability andprices changes in government regulations tax laws economic developments within the country andother factors such as litigation and industrial relations.
+Important factorsthat could influence the Company's operations include global and domestic demand andsupply conditions affecting selling prices of finished goods input availability andprices changes in government regulations tax laws economic developments within thecountry and other factors such as litigation and industrial relations.

-|For and on behalf of the Board of directors |
+|For and on behalf of the Board of Directors of |

 |SHRI KESHAV CEMENTS AND INFRA LIMITED |

 |Place: Belgaum |